Wrapper: Ecuadorian Sun Grown Connecticut

 I should make it very clear.
 After two reviews in the same one week period, I’ve given the SD blends the holy grail of ratings.
 Perfection.

 I’m not a shill.
 I get nothing in return for my review.
 They are not a paid sponsor.
-But they have been kind and generous in that they have provided a 15% off promo code (Katman15) to my readers.
 Over the 10 years I’ve been doing this, there have been countless blenders I’ve gotten behind because I believe in them and what they do.
 Nothing wrong with that as my responsibility is to you, the reader.
 Not the manufacturer or online store.
 If I find something extraordinary, I must pass on my exuberance or it is all for naught.

 Like the Kudzu, zero construction issues….no wrapper issues…and not a single char line touch up required.
 I have a friend who shows me all the issues the cold is having on her cigar wrappers.
 Me too.
 But not on the really good cigars.
 The Rose of Sharon is built like a tank.